 It is best to discuss medication options with one’s physician in considering which alternate therapy to use in cases of a drug-induced cough.

-Should I Stop the Medication if it Makes Me Cough?
+Should I Stop Lisinopril if it Makes Me Cough?

-It is absolutely unsafe to stop using medications without discussing with your doctor because of an observed side effect.
+It is unsafe to stop using medications without discussing it with your doctor because of an observed side effect.
 The best approach is to discuss such effects with one’s primary health care provider.
-Such a one is in the best position to counsel and switch drug therapy if needed.
-Self-medication should be avoided at all cost.
+Your doctor is in the best position to counsel and switch drug therapy if needed.
+Self-medication should be avoided at all costs.

 How helpful was this post?